Revised November 14, 2013

 It is noted here that over-spending on military is counter-production.
 It is destructive to the society that has to carry such a heavy burden.

 The Producers over time developed economic systems.
-Step by step, they brought economics systems to more efficient, secure, standardized and pro-survival levels.
-Unfortunately the non-producer/counter-producers continued to follow along, covertly and overtly, developing counter-survival methods used to steal the money value and money energy out of the economic systems and from the Producers.
+Step by step, they brought economics systems to more efficient, secure, standardized and prosperous levels.
+Unfortunately the non-producer and counter-producers continued to follow along, covertly and overtly, developing destructive methods used to steal the money value, energy, wealth, capital and power out of the economic systems and from the Producers.

 Producer Rewarded Open Market Economics